rust-lang/rfcs/text/0000-relative-paths-by-default.md

 The behavior is simple:

-- The `crate::` prefix makes the path a global path (i.e. starts from the crate root).
+- The `crate::` prefix makes the path an absolute path (i.e. starts from the crate root).
 - The `super::` prefix makes the path start from the nth ancestor module, where n is the number of `super::` prefixes.
-- Having no prefix makes the path a local path (i.e. starts from the current module).
+- Having no prefix makes the path a relative path (i.e. starts from the current module).

 # Drawbacks